Vietnamese Food

 Recommended experiences

-- Wander the delightful streets of Hoi An’s traditional Old Town, with its ochre-coloured buildings, old-world temples and historic merchant houses.
+- Walk the streets of Hoi An’s Old Town: ochre-coloured buildings, old-world temples, and historic merchant houses dating back to the 15th century.